-FQTQ maintained a large body of trade secrets as proprietary information until 2012 when the company discovered that they were published by FDA and broadly diffused across the food industry.
-Over the period May 2013 to March 2015 FQTQ issued 13 information memoranda to 754 food companies advising them that the use of the duplicated FDA tools represented patent infringement and the unauthorized use of stolen FQTQ trade secrets.
-The FQTQ misappropriated trade secret information is, however, still protected as FQTQ copyrighted information.
+FQTQ maintained a large body of trade secrets as proprietary information until 2012 when the company discovered that the FDA was publishing and broadly diffusing trade secrets across the food industry.
+Over the period May 2013 to March 2015 FQTQ issued 13 information memoranda to 754 food companies advising them that any use of the duplicated FDA tools represented patent infringement and the unauthorized use of stolen FQTQ trade secrets.
+The FQTQ misappropriated trade secret information was also protected as FQTQ copyrighted information.
 A partial listing of former FQTQ proprietary trade secrets as they relate only to Claim 1 of the patent is set forth in Table 3, below.
-Other trade secrets developed as FQTQ reduced Claims 2-20 of the patent to practice are not included as part of this table.
+Other trade secrets developed as FQTQ reduced Claims 2-20 of the patent to practice are not included in this document.

-FQTQ Trade Secrets Revealed by FDA and Diffused Throughout the Food Industry No. FORMER FQTQ TRADE SECRET EXACTLY WHAT WAS COMPROMISED Novelty of the Trade Secret CLAIM NO. 1.
+FQTQ Trade Secrets Revealed by FDA and Diffused Throughout the Food Industry No. FORMER FQTQ TRADE SECRET Exactly What was Compromised Novelty of the Trade Secret CLAIM NO. 1.
 Novel means, methods and techniques for conducting threat continuum analyses.
 FQTQ elements of prevention, the FDA uses the substitute term of "Intervention"; communication and response.
 Application of systems approach to food safety and food defense.
 1.b.
 2. Novel means, methods and techniques for identifying indicators and warnings of impending food events.
 FQTQ means, methods and techniques for determining indicators and warnings, the FDA uses the substitute term "signals".
 The use of systematic "reverse engineering" of food events to determine the warning signs of impending events.
 4. a. & b.; 5. b 3.
 Probability of occurrence as a function of target vulnerability and consequence.
 FQTQ method of determining probability of occurrence.
 Core algorithm used for calculation of probability of occurrence.
 5.b.